OpenFieldAutomation-OFA/ros-weed-control/README.md

 cd ~/ros2_ws
 source install/local_setup.bash
 ```
-Now you can use any of the commands described in the [`ofa_bringup`](ofa_bringup) package.
+Now you can use any of the launch files described in the [`ofa_bringup`](ofa_bringup) package.
 ```bash
 ros2 launch ofa_bringup display.launch.py
 ```

 ### Docker
-If you want to develop or run the code on a different machine than the Jetson, you can use our Docker image and a [Dev Container](https://code.visualstudio.com/docs/devcontainers/containers).
+We have created a [Dockerfile](Dockerfile) and a [devcontainer.json file](.devcontainer/devcontainer.json) which can be used to develop and run the code on a remote machine.
+Inside the container the ROS workspace is already setup and all dependencies are installed.
+Note that CUDA is not installed inside the container so inference will be done on the CPU.

 On your machine (Linux or WSL) clone this repo.
 Open the `ros-weed-control` folder in VS Code and run **Dev Containers: Rebuild and Reopen in Container**.
 This will automatically build and run the container.
 Then open two new terminals, one for running `colcon build --symlink-install` and one for sourcing the workspace with `source install/setup.bash`.

-After that you can run all the same commands as on the Jetson, as long as you don't use `use_mock_hardware:=false` (because we have no access to the hardware).
+After that you can launch the same nodes as on the Jetson, as long as you use `use_mock_hardware:=true`.

-Note that CUDA is not installed inside the container so inference will be done on the CPU and be very slow.

 ## URDF
 The URDF description of the robot is stored in [`ofa_robot_description.urdf.xacro`](ofa_moveit_config/urdf/ofa_robot_description.urdf.xacro).
 Everytime the URDF is changed, you need to update the IKFast plugin and regenerate the SRDF file of the MoveIt config.
-Details about these two steps can be found in the readme of [`ofa_ikfast_plugin`](ofa_ikfast_plugin) and [`ofa_bringup`](ofa_bringup).
+Details about these two steps can be found in the readme of [`ofa_ikfast_plugin`](ofa_ikfast_plugin) and [`ofa_moveit_config`](ofa_moveit_config).